nelpy/ghost/styleguide.rst

 Coding Conventions
 ==================

-In adherence with PEP 8, ``underscore_case`` is used for variables and function definitions. ``TitleCase`` signifies a class. ``lowerCamelCase`` is almost ways avoided, except where it's the convention, such as for Qt programming.
+In adherence with PEP 8, ``underscore_case`` is used for variables and function definitions. ``TitleCase`` signifies a class. ``lowerCamelCase`` is almost always avoided, except where it's the convention, such as for Qt programming.
 Mixing cases e.g.

 .. code-block:: python